-Engage communities and enhance access to nature: Increase capacity among the grantee organization and/or partner organizations to activate restored habitat and greenspace through strategic, direct engagement of communities and user groups that encourage public use, enhance community health, increase accessibility, and remove barriers for communities.
-These can include: public education opportunities in natural areas, programs and experiences in natural areas, conservation-oriented workforce development programs, enhancing volunteerism and long-term stewardship of sites, training the next generation of conservationists and nature enthusiasts, increasing active use of natural areas by removing barriers for community access through supported activities, events, and programs.

-Projects may also include the following components as complimentary activities to community engagement.

-- Create new or enhance existing public-access infrastructure: Add new or enhance existing infrastructure that improves public access, accessibility and engagement in previously restored natural areas or greenspace.
-Public access improvements may include but are not limited to construction of trails, green space, nature-based or nature compatible recreation, public access points, and infrastructure enabling use of waterways and habitats, such as paddle craft launches, wildlife viewing areas, gathering spaces etc. This priority must complement other strategies and will not be competitive to stand alone.
-Activation is the key; this is not intended to fund park beautification such as boardwalks or pavilions without on-the-ground restoration or community engagement components. - Improve habitat stewardship: Increase capacity among the grantee organization and/or partner organizations and implement stewardship activities to enhance long-term, sustainable habitat stewardship, including adaptive management, invasive species control and direct community engagement.
-Manage habitat or greenspace to improve and protect habitat quality and enhance resilience of restored project sites and public access infrastructure.
-This priority must enhance multiple benefits and will not be competitive as stand-alone investments.
+- Habitat stewardship: Increase capacity among the grantee organization and/or partner organizations and implement stewardship activities to enhance long-term, sustainable habitat stewardship, including adaptive management, invasive species control and direct community engagement.
+Manage habitat or natural areas to improve and protect habitat quality and enhance resilience of restored project sites and public access infrastructure.
+This priority must enhance multiple benefits and will not be competitive as stand-alone investments. - Access to nature: Increase capacity among the grantee organization and/or partner organizations to activate restored habitat and natural areas through strategic, direct engagement of communities and user groups that encourage public use, enhance public health, increase accessibility, and remove barriers for all people to get outside and into nature.
+These can include education opportunities in natural areas, programs and experiences, conservation-oriented workforce development programs, enhancing volunteerism and long-term stewardship of sites, training the next generation of conservationists and nature enthusiasts, increasing use of natural areas through supported activities, events, and programs. - Public access opportunities: Add new or enhance existing infrastructure that improves public access, accessibility and engagement in previously restored habitat or natural areas.
+Public access improvements may include but are not limited to construction of trails, nature-based or nature-compatible recreation, public access points, and infrastructure enabling use of waterways and habitats, such as paddle craft launches, wildlife viewing areas, gathering spaces etc. This priority must complement other strategies and will not be competitive to stand alone.
+Activation is the key; this is not intended to fund park beautification such as boardwalks or pavilions without on-the-ground restoration or community engagement components.